 pick 4c7ead2 Test breaker pick 77aee1d Ooops pick ea479cb Revert "Ooops" pick 3e36475 Test are passing here pick e2af5ac Refactoring the previous commit pick 724d574 Good to merge! # Rebase dd6bb12..724d574 onto dd6bb12 (6 command(s)) # # Commands: # p, pick = use commit # r, reword = use commit, but edit the commit message # e, edit = use commit, but stop for amending # s, squash = use commit, but meld into previous commit # f, fixup = like "squash", but discard this commit's log message # x, exec = run command (the rest of the line) using shell # d, drop = remove commit # # These lines can be re-ordered; they are executed from top to bottom. # # If you remove a line here THAT COMMIT WILL BE LOST. # # However, if you remove everything, the rebase will be aborted. # # Note that empty commits are commented out

-Our goals here are to make the log atomic.
-In short, we want each commit to contain distinct changes, to have a message that clearly explains those changes, and to pass against the test suite.
+Our goal is to make the log atomic.
+In short, we want each commit to contain distinct changes, that pass all tests, summarized by a simple message.

 Here's some notes on these commits: